 Don’t take things too seriously

-Don’t forget to have fun with your site!
+Don’t forget to have fun with your wedding website!
 Yes, its main function is to provide your guests with important details about your wedding, but that doesn’t mean you can’t make it entertaining, too.
-Create a few extra pages on your site with some lol-worthy content, like embarrassing childhood photos of you and your partner, a quiz about the two of you and your newlywed game answers.
+Create a few extra pages on your site with some lol-worthy content, like embarrassing childhood photos of you and your partner, a quiz about the two of you, and ask your friends and family to submit wedding shoe game questions.
 We suggest keeping this stuff separate from your FAQ page and invitation info so that people don’t miss the crucial facts and figures.